Post doc

 Recommender Systems, Responsible Consumption, Sustainability, Information Systems, E-commerce. ×

-Chloé SatinetCurrently pursuing a PhD in Management Sciences, I am working on the societal impact of technologies and on ways to use technologies to encourage a more sustainable and responsible consumption.
-The increasing awareness around environmental issues has led to a rising interest in the negative impact of our consumption on the environment.
+Chloé SatinetCurrently pursuing a PhD in Management Sciences, she is working on the societal impact of technologies and on ways to use technologies to encourage a more sustainable and responsible consumption.
+The growing awareness around environmental issues has led to a rising interest in the negative impact of our consumption on the environment.
 It has also been highlighted that different technologies present along the purchase journey of consumers, such as recommender systems, influence consumption.
-I am currently studying how recommender systems could be modified to encourage a more sustainable and responsible consumption.
-I use machine learning and data mining techniques to identify and recommend more sustainable products to online shoppers.
-Finally, I also study whether consumers would be willing to adopt a pro-environmental behaviour by choosing sustainable recommended products.
+She is currently studying how recommender systems could be modified to encourage a more sustainable and responsible consumption.
+She uses machine learning and data mining techniques to identify and recommend more sustainable products to online shoppers.
+Finally, she also studies whether consumers would be willing to adopt pro-environmental behaviours by choosing sustainable recommended products.
 Some e-commerce technologies might be interesting, not only for consumers and companies, but also for our society. |

 |